DeepikaRodda-698/MouseCapture/README.md

 # MouseCapture
 MouseCapture is a .NET 8 application designed to capture mouse left click events on Windows.
-It provides a simple interface for tracking mouse left button clicks and displays in the wpf window along with details such as at what time left button clicked and which application clicked.
+It provides a simple interface for tracking mouse left button clicks and displays them in a WPF window, along with details such as the time of the click and the application where the click occurred.

 ## Features